-The Tree Musketeers have produced a map of trees in Hackney Downs (JPG, 1MB).
-Each tree is categorised, with information about species and their benefit for wildlife also provided.
+The Tree Musketeers have produced a map of trees in Hackney Downs [pdf, 334.98Kb] that includes information on the trees' species and how they benefit wildlife.

-Our Parks provides free group exercise classes, led by experienced, fully qualified and insured instructors, in Hackney parks.
+Our Parks provides free group exercise Classes in Hackney Downs, led by experienced, fully qualified and insured instructors, in Hackney parks.

 Other Council-funded mosaics can be seen at Shepherdess Walk, and at the corner of Old Street and Pitfield Street - recently announced as winner of the Mosaic of the Year Award for 2014 by the British Association of Modern Mosaic.